On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: A finite element scheme

-and, since $ F = A_\varepsilon\hat{\bu} - B \hat{p} - \gamma_n'\hat{\lambda}$, we have that
+and, since $ F = A_\varepsilon\hat{\bu} + G_\varepsilon\hat{\bu} - B \hat{p} - \gamma_n'\hat{\lambda}$, we have that

-for all $\bv_r = (0, \theta)$ with $\theta < 0$.
+for all $\br = (0, \theta)$ with $\theta < 0$ (note that $\min{\chi} < 0$).
 This proves that the compatibility condition \eqref{eq:compatibility-condition} holds and the system is well-posed.
 Although the functional setting of this numerical test differs slightly from the setting studied in this paper, the numerical test contains the fundamental elements of the setting analysed.

-We compute solutions to the $r$-Stokes system on $\Omega = [0,1]^2$ with boundary conditions \eqref{eq:bc-exact} on a sequence of uniformly refined meshes using the finite element spaces in \eqref{eq:fem-spaces}.
+We compute solutions to the $r$-Stokes system on $\Omega = (0,1)^2$ with boundary conditions \eqref{eq:bc-exact} on a sequence of uniformly refined meshes using the finite element spaces in \eqref{eq:fem-spaces}.
 The regularisation parameter in \eqref{eq:A-discrete} is set to $\varepsilon = 10^{-4}$.
-In Glen's law \eqref{eq:glens_law}, we fix $\mathcal{A} = 0.5$ and consider the values $n = 1$, 2, 3 and 4, which correspond with $r = 2$, 1.5, 1.33 and 1.25.
-The resulting orders of convergence for the velocity are shown in Table \ref{table:orders} and for the pressure and Lagrange multiplier in Table \ref{table:orders_pl}.
+In Glen's law \eqref{eq:glens_law} we fix $\mathcal{A} = 0.5$ and for the friction boundary condition we set $\tau = 1$.
+We consider the values $n = 1$, 2, 3 and 4, which correspond with $r = 2$, 1.5, 1.33 and 1.25.
+The resulting orders of convergence for the velocity are shown in Tables \ref{table:orders} and \ref{table:orders_vLr}, and for the pressure and Lagrange multiplier in Table \ref{table:orders_pl}.
 For the Lagrange multiplier error, we use the discrete norm

 which should yield the same order of convergence as the one that would be obtained with the $\Sigma'$ norm by a standard inverse inequality.